one month later

 I should say: I love first person journalism.
 It acknowledges the greatest human truth: no matter how hard you try, you can’t go beyond yourself; you are in everything you do.
 There’s a personality invested in the story, instead of surreptitiously (and sometimes dishonestly) hidden behind the material.

 But there is, of course, a line between being a part of the story and becoming the story.
-I’ll call this the Thompson line.
-Hunter was an excellent documenter, but his Gonzo predilections often won out over his journalistic ones, leading him to purposefully alter the story to make it more exciting.

 This is part of what concerns me about Ari and Adam drive in documentary.
 The other part is the narcissism, which I’ll call the MySpace syndrome (alternatives: Reality television and/or the blogosphere).The drifting, ambivalent neo-nihilist/alarmingly sincere twixter experience is a trendy and marginally interesting one (and you must agree at least a bit, considering you’re reading my blog.)
 But, you know.
 There are limits.